Steve’s images appear in many other publications

 An image taken in Madrid gave Steve runner up position in National Geographic Traveller’s monthly competition, under the theme “Music”

 Another win for Steve in November with the stunning image of a rainbow over the 16th green at Paradis Golf Course, Mauritius.
-The competition was in collaboration with Golf Monthly magazine and Your Golf Travel and judged by golf professional photographer Kenny Murray
+The competition was in collaboration with Golf Monthly magazine and Your Golf Travel and judged by golf professional photographer Kevin Murray

 Insight Guides -